 In a word, no. The Humane Society of the U.S. gives us several reasons for not feeding any wild animals, except birds and squirrels:

-If you’re going to feed them, anyway, give them canned dog food, which is a better diet for them than dry food, which is over-processed.
-(There’s a fox rescue organization that sometimes scatters slices of bread in a nearby field.
-They report that the foxes retrieve each slice of bread, stack them one atop another and then take the entire stack away, just as we might do.)
-Never feed them chocolate.
+If you’re going to feed them, anyway, give them canned dog food, which is a better diet than dry food, which is over-processed.
+Never feed chocolate to them.
 Chocolate, that delectable we humans enjoy with little more to worry about than a guilty extra pound, is a deadly poison to canines.
 In fact, most animals are sickened by chocolate.

 Encountering a fox

-If you notice a fox observing you, she may be keeping a lookout to protect her maternal den, or is simply curious.
-Ignore her, or take the opportunity to watch her.
-Don’t approach, however, as she’ll defend her den.
-If a fox enters your yard and you feel uncomfortable about it, just yell, stamp your feet, wave your arms, or spray him with water — he’ll leave the scene.
-If he appears ill, stay far away from him and contact Animal Control.
+If you notice a fox observing you, it may just be curious.
+Ignore it, or take the opportunity to watch back.
+If a fox enters your yard and you feel uncomfortable about it, just yell, stamp your feet, wave your arms, or spray it with water — it’ll leave the scene.
+If it appears ill, stay far away from it and contact Animal Control.

 If you discover a mother fox using a maternal den in your yard, give it a wide berth if you want her to stay.
 Observe from a distance.
 If she feels insecure, she’ll move her kits.
 Worse, if you corner her, she’ll defend her young.
 If you remain non-threatening, she’ll tolerate your presence and allow you to watch.
 As one writer says, she can’t be your pet, but “you can become a fox’s pet.”

 How can I keep foxes out of my yard?